 The simplest and easiest way you can measure your body fat percentage by yourself from home is using the Balance High Accuracy Body Fat Scale.
 This scale measures your body weight, BMI, body fat percentage, muscle mass, hydration, and bone density and gives you a more detailed picture of your overall health.

-There are a few tips to bust weight loss stall that you can try:
+There are a few tips to bust weight loss stall that you can try if you are experiencing keto stall on week 2, 3, 4, 5 or 6.

 #1.
 Increase Your Calories

 You might be eating too little.
-By boosting up your calories amount, you also increase your metabolism which helps weight loss.
+By boosting up your calories amount, you also increase your metabolism which helps losing weight.
 As long as you’re eating at enough of a deficit, your metabolic rate will maintain.
 A good deficit for fat loss is 10% -20%.

 If you try to lose weight and go over your calorie deficit, your metabolic rate will drop to “starvation mode” in order to protect the body’s vital organs.
 A 25% calorie deficit will reduce your metabolic rate about 6% (4, 5).